AlexDeFoc/goRunner/README.md

 The if statement checks if the url array is empty and if it's not then we pass the url as an argument.

-Notice that i use the @ symbol instead of the $ symbol because it allows us use this command for other functions later like [Open WhatsApp on Chrome](##Open-WhatsApp-on-Chrome).
+Notice that i use the _"@"_ symbol instead of the _"$"_ symbol because it allows us use this command for other functions later like [Open WhatsApp on Chrome](##Open-WhatsApp-on-Chrome).

-At the end i set an alias for the function and now i can simply, from anywhere on my computer do: _chu_ , to open chrome! or do: _chu epicgames.com_ , to go there!
+At the end i set an alias for the function and now i can simply, from anywhere on my computer do: _"chu"_ , to open chrome! or do: _"chu epicgames.com"_ , to go there!

 ## Open WhatsApp on Chrome
 #### The command: